RPAR Iron Condor Strategy

 Frequently asked questions

-A iron condor on RPAR is the iron condor strategy applied to RPAR (etf).
+- A iron condor on RPAR is the iron condor strategy applied to RPAR (etf).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With RPAR etf trading near $22.91, the strikes shown on this page are snapped to the nearest listed RPAR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RPAR etf at $22.61 on the most recent close, the strikes shown on this page are snapped to the nearest listed RPAR chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the RPAR iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the RPAR iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current RPAR market-implied 1-standard-deviation expected move is approximately 11.84%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The RPAR market-implied 1-standard-deviation expected move in the same options snapshot is approximately 9.58%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.